Tha-G-Thang/Tha-G-Thang/README.md

 with tools for
 sorting,
 tagging and
-displayimg.
+displaying, creating playlists.
-making the road clear
+Making the road clear
 for AI to take over.

 **AI👑-Powered Vision**